1) Michael Jordan, Bulls (’87-’88)

 14) Giannis Antetokounmpo, Bucks (’19-’20)

-Perhaps the only MVP awarding that can rival Dirk Nowitzki’s in 2007 in terms of awkwardness was Antetokounmpo in 2020.
-By the time he was announced as MVP for the second straight season, the Greek superstar was back home in Athens, as his Bucks had been unceremoniously eliminated by the Heat over a week earlier.
-He accepted the award via video conferencing in a contrite manner, noting that it was nothing compared to a potential championship.
-It was an arguably appropriate ending to an uncanny season for Antetokounmpo.
-Milwaukee was looking near unstoppable when the league shut down operations in March of 2020 but struggled to recapture the magic when play resumed on the Disney World campus a few months later.
-Amidst constant rumors and innuendo about his impending free agency decision, Antetokounmpo also had to deal with COVID protocols and isolation, an ejection and suspension for head butting Washington’s Moe Wagner during a game, and his team wildcat striking a game in protest after a police shooting occurred near Milwaukee.
+We’ve detailed some extremely awkward MVP announcements on this list but none can touch Antetokounmpo contritely accepting via video conferencing in 2020 from his home in Athens.
+It was an appropriately uncanny end to a strange season for the Greek superstar.
+The Bucks were looking near unstoppable before the league shut down operations in March of 2020 due to the COVID-19 pandemic.
+When play resumed in “The Bubble,” Milwaukee struggled to recapture their magic and looked vulnerable.
+Already dealing with injuries and free agency rumors, Antetokounmpo now had to add COVID protocols, isolation, a suspension for head butting an opponent, and his team wildcat striking a playoff game in protest of police violence.
 It all crested in an especially frustrating Conference Semifinals loss to the Heat, where Giannis committed a costly foul in the waning moments of game two, then was forced to sit out the clinching game five with an ankle injury.